softweri/yiimp/README.md

 ### Welcome to the cryptopool.builders github!
-### This fork of YiiMP is designed to work with our Ultimate Crypto-Server Installer program.
+### This branch of YiiMP is designed to work with https://thepool.life.
 Trying to install this on a server not built by our installer will cause headaches, frustrations, and screaming loudly at your monitor.

 #### Please go to https://github.com/cryptopool-builders/Multi-Pool-Installer for our installer.